Storyflow Logo

 • Stakeholder-ready sharing.
 Marketing work gets reviewed by clients and leadership.
 The board, or what it becomes, has to be shareable and legible to people who were not in the room.

 Tools that nail capture but miss the path to the brief are the most common trap for marketing teams, because the session feels productive and the output never shows up.
+The trap is not a bad tool.
+It is a good tool pointed at the wrong half of the problem.

 The 10 best brainstorming tools for marketing teams